Eggshell-Plaintiff Rule or Thin-Skull Rule

 The eggshell rule is a legal doctrine that establishes a defendant is liable for the injuries to another person flowing from the defendant’s negligent act, even if the plaintiff’s injuries are unforeseeable or have an unusually high level of damage.
 More simply put, the defendant takes the plaintiff as they find them.
 If the plaintiff has some preexisting condition and that

-preexisting condition is aggravated by tortious or negligent act of the defendant, then the defendant is liable for the aggravation he or she caused.
+a preexisting condition is aggravated by a tortious or negligent act of the defendant, then the defendant is liable for the aggravation he or she caused.

 Let’s look at an example: